 The oddity is the contrast.
 Guyana’s wider economy has been the fastest-growing in the world, powered by offshore oil, yet the flow of that wealth into a broad, liquid share market has scarcely begun.

-A public listing brings costs and obligations, including disclosure rules, auditing requirements, and the need to answer to outside shareholders.
-For family-owned firms or small enterprises, those burdens can outweigh the benefit of raising capital through share sales.
+A public listing brings costs and obligations, including disclosure rules, auditing requirements and the need to answer to outside shareholders.
+For family-owned firms or small enterprises, those burdens can outweigh the benefit of raising money through share sales.

 Much of the oil money also bypasses it entirely.
-The largest players are the foreign oil majors and the government itself, neither of which raises capital on a small local floor, so the boom and the bourse barely touch each other for now.
+The largest players are the foreign oil majors and the government itself, and neither raises money on a small local floor, so the boom and the bourse barely touch each other for now.

 Why this tiny market suddenly matters

 The gap is precisely the opportunity.
-As oil money floods in, the country needs somewhere for locals to invest their savings and for growing companies to raise capital without leaning only on banks.
+As oil money floods in, the country needs somewhere for locals to invest their savings and for growing firms to raise money without leaning only on banks.

 Reform is stirring.
 The exchange has signed a cooperation deal with neighbouring Barbados to allow companies to list in both places, and officials have discussed electronic payments and rewriting a securities law that dates back to 1998.

-Cross-listing arrangements let a firm sell shares on more than one exchange, widening the pool of potential investors and adding liquidity.
-For small markets, regional cooperation can be a practical path toward scale that no single country can reach alone.
+For small markets, regional cooperation can be a practical path toward scale.
+It is a scale that no single country can reach alone.

 What the Guyana Stock Exchange means for foreign investors